Finding accommodation

 The Guarantor

-• If you’re accommodated in a (CROUS) university residence, your laboratory or training component can act as your guarantor.
-Important: subject to the Director of your training component or laboratory’s agreement.
-To find out more, contact: your host training component’s or laboratory’s International Relations Department.
+• If you are accommodated in a university hall of residence (CROUS), your laboratory or training component may act as your guarantor.
+Please note: this is not automatic but depends on the agreement of your host training department or laboratory.
+To find out more, contact: the International Relations department of your host training component or laboratory.

 • free national system